Do I need to make a reservation in the Ellis Café?

 The gardens are Ellis Bird Farm have been designed to attract birds and native pollinators.
 We have several demonstration gardens, including a water garden, xeriscape garden, natureScape garden, hummingbird garden and butterfly garden.

-We have small goats and sheep on site over the summer, which are a big hit with the children.
-Children can go dipping at our pier for pond creatures, participate in a very fun site bingo, check out the interactive games in the Visitor Centre, and build their own bluebird box ($8.00) or chickadee box ($5.00).
-We encourage visitors to check out the Get to Know Virtual Tour of the EBF site before and after visiting.
-Here
+We have small goats and occasionally other farm animals over the summer, which are a big hit with the children.
+Children can go dipping at our pier for pond creatures, participate in a very fun site bingo, check out the interactive games in the Visitor Centre, and build their own bluebird box ($18.00) or chickadee box ($16.00).

 If you want to see bluebirds, visit in June.
 If you want to see the gardens at their best, come in July and August.
 If you want to see our Purple Martins, be sure to visit before the middle of August.

 Ellis Bird Farm is a non-smoking site.
 Thank you for not smoking.